jaiwalker/setup-laravel4-package/readme.md

 [![Latest Stable Version](https://poser.pugx.org/laravel/framework/version.png)](https://packagist.org/packages/laravel/framework)

-This is just for understanidg how packages in laravle works :
+This is just for understanding how packages in laravle works :

-I have spend days looking for the appropriate guide - how to use controller, routes and config , after doing some research my self I found few Important that not  explained.
+I have spend days looking for the appropriate guide - how to use controller, routes and config , after doing some research my self I found few key things that have to implemented while building packages.

 Lets get to the business: